Lemoncode/redux-chat-front/00_ES6/04 redux_saga/README.md

 npm start
 ```

-> Expected result, no console errors, breakpoint on _rootSaga_ stops, that's it.
+> Expected result, no console errors, breakpoint on _rootSaga_ stops, that's it (_./src/sagas/index.js_).

 - Let's start configuring the chat redux container and start updating the chat react container.
 We will proceed
 step by step.

-First let's expose the _EnrollRoomRequest_ to the container.
+First let's expose the _enrollRoomRequest_ to the container.

-We will import the _EnrollRoomrequest_ action.
+We will import the _enrollRoomrequest_ action.

 _./src/pages/chat/chat.container.jsx_